 Workplace manslaughter laws have been introduced in many Australian states and territories, where employers now face criminal charges for failing to adequately manage, control or supervise its employees.
 The advent of COVID-19 has further changed the working conditions for all industries globally.
 Additional to this, the isolation policies associated with disease management present a new challenge for many businesses, with increased vulnerability of workers who are obliged to work remotely.
 CSE Crosscom’s Lone Worker Monitoring solution offers an end-to-end solution to ensure your Lone Worker employees are safe.

-CSE Crosscom Technology for Lone Worker Safety
+CSE Crosscom Technology for Lone Worker Safety in Australia

-DEDICATED RUGGED DEVICES
+DEDICATED RUGGED EMERGENCY DEVICES

 - Lone Worker, Man-Down & emergency buttons.

 - Video recording for incident review and proof of workmanship.

 - Extended coverage combining radio, mobile and satellite networks.